Terms and Conditions

 In the event of high winds which exceed our safe operating limits, we may have to cancel the service or call for a shorter journey to Rocky Valley.
-If trains are still able to run to Rocky Valley ticket holders will be offered either a partial refund and still travel 5/8ths of the way up the mountain, or you will be able to move your booking to another day, or a full refund if neither of these options suits your arrangements.
+If trains are still able to run to Rocky Valley ticket holders will be offered a partial refund and still travel 5/8ths of the way up the mountain.

 Passengers are unable to disembark the train at Rocky Valley due to health and safety.

 If Snowdon Mountain Railway has to cancel a train completely you will be offered the choice to move your booking to another day or receive a full refund.

 Passengers who choose not to travel of their own accord because of bad weather, and trains are still running a normal service, then those tickets would be forfeited and passengers would not be entitled to a refund.

 Snowdon Mountain Railway neither includes or implies any guarantee in relation to views en-route, or availability of facilities at the Summit.
 No refund will be made.
 No compensation, consequential losses, additional travelling costs or other such claims shall be accepted by Snowdon Mountain Railway.

 PROMOTIONAL CODES AND VOUCHER CODES

 The company reserves the right to cancel or amend promotional / voucher codes and their terms and conditions at any time without prior notice.
 Your statutory rights are not affected.